GoogleChrome/developer.chrome.com/site/en/docs/webstore/manage/index.md

 ## Provide user support

-To ensure the best user experience and build a great extension it's important to collect, evaluate, and follow-up on user feedback.
+To ensure the best user experience and build a great extension it's important to collect, evaluate, and follow up on user feedback.
 You can manage your extension's user feedback in two ways:

 - By using the built in CWS User Support tab, or
 - By using a dedicated support site.

-Users will be able to communicate with you using the **Support** Tab of your store item.
+Users will be able to communicate with you using the **Support** tab of your store item.

 {% Img src="image/BhuKGJaIeLNPW9ehns59NfwqKxF2/OBDYk7n5dBcaqs3z1HtL.png", alt="Store item Support tab", width="800", height="121" %}